Mera Peak 6476m WR

 Hari’s message is suited to a wide array of settings.
 As Hari puts it, his life has been a real rollercoaster.
 From growing up in poverty, to losing his legs in Afghanistan, to his record-breaking mountaineering, Hari has a story for every occasion.

 Hari is looking for sponsors who share his values and mindset.
 If you want to see your product on top of the world, test it in the most extreme conditions, or become a part of history.
-Please get in touch.
+To learn more about partnering with Hari, contact his team at Portfolio Sport at email@example.com.

 Hari has supported many disability and military charities in the past.
 Now hari is supporting On Course Foundation and Gurkha Welfare Trust.
 His future plans include starting his own foundation and building a rehabilitation centre in Nepal.